Skip to Content

 Key Points:

-• While the tone of this article is cautionary, it’s important to note that Las Vegas is a safe destination with an ample police & security presence.
+• While my tone below is cautionary, rest assured, Vegas is a safe destination with ample police & security presence.

-• Scams in Vegas range from common pickpockets to upcharges and borderline deceptive practices at legitimate businesses.
+• Scams in Vegas range from common pickpockets to upcharges and borderline deceptive practices at legit businesses.

-Over 40 million people visit Las Vegas annually with the intent of partying, seeing the sights, and amassing a small fortune in the casino.
+Right around 40 million people visit Las Vegas annually to party, sightsee, and amass a small fortune in the casino.

-That volume of discretionary income flowing into the city is an invitation for hustlers to concoct ideas to part naive tourists from their money through scams, tourist traps, petty crime, and ripoffs.
+That volume of discretionary income flowing into the city is an invitation for hustlers to devise ways to part naive tourists from their money through scams, tourist traps, petty crime, and rip-offs… Some of which are perpetrated by legitimate businesses.

 Pickpockets